splunk/public-o11y-docs/references/per-product-limits.rst

 .. _per-product-limits:

 ******************************************************
-Per-product limits in Splunk Observability Cloud
+Per product limits in Splunk Observability Cloud
 ******************************************************

 .. meta::
    :description: Separate metric limits alerting for each product.

 When you use more than one products in Splunk Observability Cloud to monitor and analyze your data, each product has its own metric time series (MTS) limits.
-Per-product limits let you set up metric limits alerting to manage your resource usage on a per-product basis.
+Per product limits let you set up metric limits alerting to manage your resource usage on a per product basis.

-The following table shows per-product MTS creation limits.
+The following table shows per product MTS creation limits.

 .. list-table::
    :header-rows: 1